kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

 - `CSIMigrationPortworx`: Enables shims and translation logic to route volume operations from the Portworx in-tree plugin to Portworx CSI plugin.
   Requires Portworx CSI driver to be installed and configured in the cluster.
-- `CSINodeExpandSecret`: Enable passing secret authentication data to a CSI driver for use during a `NodeExpandVolume` CSI operation.
+- `CSINodeExpandSecret`: Enables passing secret authentication data to a CSI driver for use during a `NodeExpandVolume` CSI operation.
-- `CSIVolumeHealth`: Enable support for CSI volume health monitoring on node.
+- `CSIVolumeHealth`: Enables support for CSI volume health monitoring on node.
-- `CloudControllerManagerWebhook`: Enable webhooks in cloud controller manager.
+- `CloudControllerManagerWebhook`: Enables webhooks in cloud controller manager.
 - `CloudDualStackNodeIPs`: Enables dual-stack `kubelet --node-ip` with external cloud providers.
   See [Configure IPv4/IPv6 dual-stack](/docs/concepts/services-networking/dual-stack/#configure-ipv4-ipv6-dual-stack)
   for more details.
-- `ClusterTrustBundle`: Enable ClusterTrustBundle objects and kubelet integration.
+- `ClusterTrustBundle`: Enables ClusterTrustBundle objects and kubelet integration.
-- `ComponentSLIs`: Enable the `/metrics/slis` endpoint on Kubernetes components like kubelet, kube-scheduler, kube-proxy, kube-controller-manager, cloud-controller-manager allowing you to scrape health check metrics.
+- `ComponentSLIs`: Enables the `/metrics/slis` endpoint on Kubernetes components like kubelet, kube-scheduler, kube-proxy, kube-controller-manager, cloud-controller-manager allowing you to scrape health check metrics.
 - `ConsistentHTTPGetHandlers`: Normalize HTTP get URL and Header passing for lifecycle handlers with probers.
-- `ConsistentListFromCache`: Allow the API server to serve consistent lists from cache.
+- `ConsistentListFromCache`: Allows the API server to serve consistent lists from cache.
 - `ContainerCheckpoint`: Enables the kubelet `checkpoint` API.
   See [Kubelet Checkpoint API](/docs/reference/node/kubelet-checkpoint-api/) for more details.
 - `ContextualLogging`: When you enable this feature gate, Kubernetes components that support